 When the fish are holding deep, use wire line to reach them.
 Local charter skippers like Capt.
-Bob DeCosta slow-troll parachute jigs on 150’ to 200’ of wire to score consistently during the hot midsummer months.
-Places like Sankaty and other rip areas in 15’ to 30’ of water are prime wire-line zones.
+Bob DeCosta slow-troll parachute jigs on 150 to 200 feet of wire to score consistently during the midsummer months.
+Places like Sankaty and other rip areas in 15 to 30 feet of water are prime wire-line zones.

-Bluefish can usually be trolled up on light gear throughout the summer and early fall along the 40’ contour line from Nantucket Harbor to Great Point.
-A Rapala CD-16, Yo-Zuri Crystal Minnow, Bomber Long-A or similar swimming plug trolled at around 4 knots should do the trick.
+Bluefish can usually be trolled up on light gear throughout the summer and early fall along the 40-foot contour line from Nantucket Harbor to Great Point.
+A Rapala CD-16, Yo-Zuri Crystal Minnow, Bomber Long-A or similar swimming plug trolled at three to four knots should do the trick.
 Keep an eye out for packs of surface-cruising blues as you troll along, and be ready to throw them a popper.

 Another good spot for casting to bluefish is the backside of Tuckernuck Island.
 Blind-cast with big popping plugs until you locate a concentration of fish.
 The famous Great Point Rip also holds blues all season.
-Keep an eye out for diving birds to lead you to the action.
+Keep an eye out for diving birds to lead you to the action along the rip line.
 False albacore can also be found off Great Point from late August through September.

-Fluke are another popular recreational species, and the sand shoals and channels surrounding the island hold some real whoppers.
-To catch them, set up a slow drift over uneven bottom and send down a heavy jig sweetened with a squid strip, fluke belly strip, whole live snapper blue or other small live bait.
+Fluke are another popular recreational species, and the sand shoals and channels south of the island hold some real whoppers.
+To catch them, set up a slow drift over uneven bottom and send down a heavy jig sweetened with a squid strip, fluke belly strip, whole live snapper blue, or other small live bait.

-Bluefin tuna are available near the island from midsummer on.
-Many local anglers run north to the waters off Chatham to tangle with these awesome game fish.
+Bluefin tuna can be available near the island from midsummer on.
+Many local anglers run north to the waters off Chatham and points east to tangle with these awesome game fish.
 The Regal Sword and the BE Buoy are perennial hot spots, although the fish can sometime run closer to the Cape shore.
-Nantucket anglers are also well positioned to reach the shark, white marlin and tuna grounds south of the island.
+Nantucket anglers are also well positioned to reach the shark, white marlin, and tuna grounds south and east of the island.
 The Dump, The Star, The Claw and other well-known spots are a relatively short run.